-- at a technical level with the problems of developing a holistic approach but one with coherent goals, strategies, and planning across sectors and with people as the central focus of development; - changing political processes in order to gain political commitment.
+- at a technical level with the problems of developing a holistic approach - but one with coherent goals, strategies, and planning across sectors - and with people as the central focus of development;

+- Changing political commitment.

 The ICPD, like UNCED before it, has been notable for the nature of participation of many disparate groups, which have helped to shape political commitment.
 The way in which such groups outside government have been able to have their voices heard has been a significant factor in developing the programme of action.
-The women's movements have made an especially vital contribution.
+The women's movement have made an especially vital contribution.

 Turning to the more technical level, the integration of policies and programmes has proved extremely difficult everywhere.
-Perhaps in the past we were too ambitious, our planning too comprehensive and centralized; perhaps recent shifts in planning perspectives towards more flexible approaches afford us some possibilities for a reinvigorated attempt to have population integrated into planning.
+Perhaps in the past we were too ambitious, our planning too comprehensive and centralised; perhaps recent shifts in planning perspectives towards more sectoral and flexible approaches affords us some possibilities for a reinvigorated attempt to have population integrated into planning.

 Facing us is a demographic challenge, which also provides us with the opportunity to overcome some of the past problems.
 As a result of the youth wave, there is an urgent need to develop an integrated policy package for youth.
-These young people present three interrelated major challenges, all of which place burdens on the world's caring capacity, and are central to the quality of life of future generations.
-As a result, an integrated policy approach is required spanning three interrelated areas of their lives: (a) most immediately, employment - this rich human capital resource must be directed constructively towards general development; (b) young people's geographical mobility, for, above all, this is the dislocated generation, the major component of the world's floating populations; (c) parenting, for facing us is the fact that, at 15-24 years, most of these young people are entering the key reproductive ages; they are the parents of the future, although, let it be said, by 15 years many young women may already be wives and mothers.
+They present three interrelated major challenges, all of which place burdens on the world's caring capacity, and are central to the quality of life of future generations.
+As a result, an integrated policy approach is required spanning three interrelated areas of their lives:

+most immediately, employment - this rich human capital resource must be directed constructively towards general development;

+young people's geographical mobility, for, above all, this is the dislocated generation, the major component of the world's floating populations;

+parenting, for facing us is the fact that, at 15-24 years, most of these youth are entering the key reproductive ages; they are the parents of the future, although, let it be said, by 15 years many young women may already be wives and mothers.